collectively well

-collectively well by shannon cury
+by shannon cury

 the origin story

-for much of my career, i was sprinting up the corporate ladder at google in nyc, mistaking inbox zero for inner peace. my life was all go, no pause. until it took a hard stop. a cancer diagnosis in the middle of the pandemic forced me to finally slow down. i went inward, turning healing into my full time job — during treatment and through the rough transition into survivorship.
+for much of my adult life, i was sprinting up the corporate ladder at google in nyc, mistaking inbox zero for inner peace. my life was all go, no pause. until it took a hard stop. a cancer diagnosis in the middle of the pandemic forced me to finally slow down. i finally went inward, turning healing into my full time job — during treatment and through the rough transition into survivorship.

-so in 2023, when the big tech layoffs came, i took the hint and stepped fully into this work. collectively well was born.
+so in 2023, when the big tech layoffs came, i took the hint and stepped fully into this work.

 even as a teacher, i'm always a student.